mmontemu/pokemon-agent-competition/README.md

 # pokemon-agent-competition
-For the AI club Pokemon agent competition
+For the AI club Pokemon agent competition - non-ai version